-Issuer

-CenterPoint Energy, Inc.
+Issuer CenterPoint Energy, Inc.

-Notes Offered

-aggregate principal amount of % senior notes due 2018.
+Notes Offered \$250 million aggregate principal amount of 5.95% senior notes due 2017.

-Maturity Date
+Maturity Date February 1, 2017.

-Interest Payment Dates
+Interest Payment Dates February 1 and August 1, commencing on August 1, 2007.

-, commencing on , 2008. and

-Ranking

-The notes will:
+Ranking The notes will:

-- be general unsecured obligations; - rank equally in right of payment with all of our other existing and future unsecured and unsubordinated indebtedness; and - with respect to the assets and earnings of our subsidiaries, effectively rank below all of the liabilities of our subsidiaries.
+• be general unsecured obligations;

+• rank equally in right of payment with all of our other existing and future unsecured and unsubordinated indebtedness; and with respect to the assets and earnings of our subsidiaries, effectively rank below all of the liabilities of our subsidiaries.

-As of March 31, 2008, we, on an unconsolidated basis, had approximately \$3.3 billion aggregate principal amount of indebtedness outstanding, including approximately \$678 million of obligations relating to pollution control bonds issued on our behalf, which are secured by general mortgage bonds and first mortgage bonds of CenterPoint Houston.
-Such amount of outstanding indebtedness excludes \$11 million of convertible debt which was submitted for conversion in the first quarter of 2008 but settled in April 2008.
-Excluding subsidiaries issuing transition bonds, as of March 31, 2008, our subsidiaries had approximately \$4.4 billion aggregate principal amount of third-party indebtedness outstanding, of which approximately \$1.6 billion was secured and \$200 million represented advances for the purchase of receivables, as well as other liabilities.
+Excluding junior subordinated debentures issued to a subsidiary issuing trust preferred securities, as of November 30, 2006, we, on an unconsolidated basis, had approximately \$3.5 billion aggregate principal amount of indebtedness outstanding, including approximately \$678 million of obligations relating to pollution control bonds issued on our behalf, which are secured by general mortgage bonds and first mortgage bonds of CenterPoint Houston.
+Excluding subsidiaries issuing trust preferred securities and transition bonds, as of November 30, 2006, our subsidiaries had approximately \$3.9 billion aggregate principal amount of third-party indebtedness outstanding, of which approximately \$1.6 billion was secured, as well as other liabilities.

-Current Ratings (Outlook)

-Moody's: Ba1 (Stable)
+Current Ratings (Outlook) Moody's: Ba1 (Stable)

-Standard & Poor's: BBB- (Stable)
+Standard & Poor's: BBB-(Stable)

-Fitch: BBB- (Stable)
+Fitch: BBB-(Stable)